Midwife: Canada

 Midwifery was reintroduced as a regulated profession in most of Canada's ten provinces in the 1990s.
 Prior to this legalization, some midwives had practiced in a legal "grey area" in some provinces.
 In 1981, a midwife in British Columbia was charged with practicing without a medical license.

 After several decades of intensive political lobbying by midwives and consumers, fully integrated, regulated and publicly funded midwifery is now part of the health system in the provinces of British Columbia (regulated since 1995), Alberta (regulated since 2000, fully funded since 2009) Saskatchewan (regulated since 1999), Manitoba (regulated since 1997), Ontario (regulated since 1991), Quebec (regulated since 1999), and Nova Scotia (regulated since 2006), and in the Northwest Territories (regulated since 2003) and Nunavut (regulated since 2008).
-In 2010, Midwifery legislation was proclaimed in New Brunswick and Newfoundland and Labrador.
-Only Prince Edward Island and Yukon have no legislation in place for the practice of midwifery.
+In 2023, Midwifery is regulated in New Brunswick, Newfoundland and Labrador, Prince Edward Island and Yukon.